Gambas Bisque

 Quantity: 4P

-I simply keep my leftover gambas heads and shells in the freezer and save them up until I have enough to make this delicious bisque.
+I simply store my leftover gambas heads and shells in the freezer and save them until I have enough to make this delicious bisque.
 I make it extra festive by finishing it with a tartare of raw gambas and crayfish.
 You gonna love this!

-I simply keep my leftover gambas heads and shells in the freezer and save them up until I have enough to make this delicious bisque.
+I simply store my leftover gambas heads and shells in the freezer and save them until I have enough to make this delicious bisque.
 I make it extra festive by finishing it with a tartare of raw gambas and crayfish.
 You gonna love this!

 Preparation method